Looking for a fun winter activity? | Check out these tours!

 If you are looking for a more extensive (and more challenging) glacier hike in this area, then you might want to check out the Glacier Explorer tour!

 You must arrange your transportation to the meeting point of the tour (Skaftafell is 4,5-5 hours east of Reykjavik).
-The bus schedule during the winter is very limited so it is highly recommended to rent a car and to stay in the area either the night before or after your tour.
-Driving times can be greatly affected by winter conditions so please be sure to give yourself enough time depending on winter road conditions.
+The bus schedule during the winter is very limited, so it is highly recommended to rent a car and to stay in the area either the night before or after your tour.
+Driving times can be greatly affected by winter conditions, so please be sure to give yourself enough time depending on winter road conditions.
 Find out more about the current road and weather conditions on road.is, vedur.is and safetravel.is

 Due to limited daylight, the last departure of the day will be done partly in the dark during the darkest months.

-Meeting point: Skaftafell Booking Center (Wooden house with Arctic Adventures Logo).
-Please note: Departure from our Skaftafell booking center (Wooden house).
-Skaftafell is located 327km (203 miles) from Reykjavik.
+Please note: Skaftafell is located 327km (203 miles) from Reykjavik.
 The nearest towns to Skaftafell are Kirkjubæjarklaustur, 69km to the West and Höfn, 130km to the East.

 Reviews